Bahrain is welcoming travellers from some destinations with no quarantine.

 Wizz Air Abu Dhabi will begin flights to Bahrain from Thursday, offering low-cost, one-way fares from Dh129.
 The newest airline in the UAE will operate three times per week to the kingdom.

 What restrictions are in place in Bahrain?

-Indoor dining services, gymnasiums, swimming pools, cinemas, spas, games centres and other indoor services are reserved for vaccinated and recovered citizens, residents and visitors only, who must present proof of vaccination or recovery from the virus.
+Other places such as cinemas, conferences, events and indoor sporting events remain open only to vaccinated and recovered citizens, residents and visitors who must present proof of vaccination or recovery from the virus.

-Hotels are open with social-distancing rules and safety measures in place.
+Hotels have reopened with social-distancing rules and safety measures in place.
 In accordance with local health authorities, some restaurant and facility services and hours may also be modified.
 Face masks are mandatory in all public places.

 What do I need to do when flying to the UAE from Bahrain?

 Departing travellers need to be at Bahrain International Airport at least three hours before their flight to allow for additional screenings.
 Access to the terminal is limited to passengers and staff only, and temperature screening is mandatory at entry points and before boarding flights.

 Bahrain is on Abu Dhabi's green list of destinations from where travellers can fly without the need for quarantine, whether vaccinated or unvaccinated.